SynchroniSI/Synchroni_SDK_React_Native/README.md

 # react-native-synchronisdk
-OYMotion synchroni sdk for react native
+Synchroni sdk for react native

 ## Brief
-Synchroni SDK is the software development kit for developers to access OYMotion products.
+Synchroni SDK is the software development kit for developers to access Synchroni products.

 ## Contributing